Informed Hybrid Zonotope-based Motion Planning Algorithm: Informed hybrid zonotope-based motion planning with space decomposition

 Our algorithm generates samples on the shared faces $\mathcal{F}_{1,4}$, $\mathcal{F}_{4,3}$, and $\mathcal{F}_{3,2}$ to optimize the path through these waypoints, achieving dimension reduction by sampling on lower-dimensional interfaces rather than the full 3D space. \end{example}

-The adjacency matrix $\mathcal{A}$ and shared face computations from ~\ref{cor-sharedFaces} provide the topological foundation for our planning algorithm.
+The adjacency matrix $\mathcal{A}$ and the shared-face computations of Corollary~\ref{cor-sharedFaces} provide the topological foundation for the planning algorithm.
 We now present how this structure enables efficient path optimization through informed sampling and iterative refinement.